isomerpages/moe-operaestatepri/_cca/Clubs & Societies/Robotics.md

 <ul>
 <li aria-level="1"><strong>2018</strong>
 <ul>
-<li aria-level="2">Creation of a &lsquo;WELCOME&rsquo; robots set-up for the OEPS Annual Prize Giving 2018 Commencement Ceremony.
+<li aria-level="2">Creation of a ‘WELCOME’ robots set-up for the OEPS Annual Prize Giving 2018 Commencement Ceremony.
 The robot activation was done by our Guest-of-Honour, Mr Edwin Tong (Senior Minister of State for Law and Health, Member of Parliament for Marine Parade GRC (Joo Chiat) Grassroots Organisations.</li>
-<li aria-level="2">Environment Challenge for Schools (ECS) 2018 &ndash; Application of Microbit</li>
+<li aria-level="2">Environment Challenge for Schools (ECS) 2018 – Application of Microbit</li>
 </ul>
 </li>
 </ul>